 Food choices for both conditions

-Lifestyle changes may also be helpful in reducing MC and UC pain.
-For example, if you have MC and smoke, your doctor will likely advise that you stop doing so as soon as possible.
-They may also ask you to reduce your alcohol intake or try to get 8 hours of sleep a night.
+For example, if you have MC and smoke, your doctor will likely advise that you stop smoking as soon as possible.
+They may also suggest reducing your alcohol intake or trying to get 8 hours of sleep a night.

 MC and UC are unrelated forms of IBD, but they have many overlapping symptoms.